The Data Challenge facing government

 Our teams

-When the judges have selected the eight most promising ideas, we’ll bring together civil servants of all departments, professions, roles and grades to research and develop them.
+When the judges have selected the eight most promising ideas, we bring together civil servants of all departments, professions, roles and grades to research them in dedicated project teams.

-Working with colleagues from across government – and with the support of senior leaders, key organisations and specialist professionals – the teams will investigate the ideas’ potential and viability, presenting their concepts to panels of top civil servants at Semi-Final and Final events.
+Working with colleagues from across government – and with the support of senior leaders, key organisations and specialist professionals – the teams investigate the ideas’ potential and viability, developing the evidence and partnerships required to make a convincing case to the judges.

 Before the judges

-Once the teams have gathered the evidence and built the partnerships required to explore and develop their ideas, they’ll present to the judging panel at the ‘Dragon’s Den’-style Semi-Final.
-Four teams will be selected to move on to a second development stage and the Final, where they’ll come before the judges again.
+The teams then make their pitches to the judging panel at the ‘Dragon’s Den’-style Semi-Final, giving presentations and fielding the judges’ questions.
+Four teams are selected to move on to a second development stage and the Final, where they come before the judges again.

-The overall winner will receive additional development support from NTT DATA, and the backing of Alex Chisholm and our other programme champions – helping it along the road towards implementation.
+The overall winner receives additional development support from NTT DATA, and the backing of Alex Chisholm and our other programme champions – helping it along the road towards implementation.

 The process